Algebraic degrees of pseudo-Anosov stretch factors: Introduction

-\paragraph{Finding stretch factors with prescribed degrees.} So how should one go about finding a stretch factor of prescribed algebraic degree using Penner's construction?
-The starting point is the observation that the algebraic degree of a stretch factor depends primarily only on the choice of a collection of curves, and not the Dehn twist product.
+\paragraph{Finding stretch factors with prescribed degrees.} To construct stretch factors of prescribed algebraic degrees, we use Penner's construction of pseudo-Anosov maps.
+In this construction one has two choices: the choice of a collection of curves and the choice of a product of Dehn twists about these curves.
+Interestingly, the algebraic degree of a stretch factor arising from this construction seems to depend primarily only on the choice of the collection of curves, and not the Dehn twist product.
 More specifically, computer experiments have led to the following observation.

 \begin{quote}\it The algebraic degree of a stretch factor arising from Penner's construction typically equals the rank of the intersection matrix of the collection of curves. \end{quote}